zmtcreative/gm-alert-callouts/docs/FEATURES.md

 If an alert type has no configured icon:

-- The alert renders without an icon
+- If `WithCustomAlerts(true)`, the alert renders without an icon, otherwise the alert will be rendered with the original markdown text (e.g., if you use `[!CUSTOM]` and Custom Alerts are disabled, the text `[!CUSTOM]` will be rendered as the title).
 - HTML structure remains consistent
 - No errors are thrown